 January 5, 2015

 To idle is to work on meaningful and varied projects — and also to take it easy.
+(Like Nas, “I used to hustle/Now all I do is relax and strive.”)
 If you’re interested in my 2014 projects, please keep reading; otherwise, don’t!
 The title of this series of posts refers to this self-proclaimed idler’s hypocritical inability to take it easy.

 SAVE THE ADVENTURE

 In October 2014, Bloomsbury published the family activities guide UNBORED Games: Serious Fun for Everyone.
 Like our acclaimed 2012 book UNBORED: The Essential Field Guide to Serious Fun, I coauthored UNBORED Games with Elizabeth Foy Larsen; and it was designed and art directed by Tony Leone.
 We collaborated with the same illustrators again: Heather Kasunick, Mister Reusch, and Chris Piascik.

 In its 176 (full-color, richly illustrated) pages, UNBORED Games includes the rules to dozens of indoor, outdoor, online and offline games, including: back of the classroom games, bike rodeo games, jump rope games, alternate reality games, clapping games, apps and videogames, secret-rules games, drawing games, rock-paper-scissors games, card and dice games, backyard games, guerrilla kindness games, stress-relieving games, and geo-games.